-3.2.
-Laminar flame speed modeling
+3.2 Laminar Flame Speed Modeling

-The laminar flame speed S_L is an important characteristic of a given fuelair mixture in combustion engines.
-S_L describes the rate of propagation of the flame surface in premixed combustion processes as a result of chemical reactions, mass diffusion and heat conduction.
+The laminar flame speed $S_L$ is an important characteristic of a given fuel-air mixture in combustion engines. $S_L$ describes the rate of propagation of the flame surface in premixed combustion processes as a result of chemical reactions, mass diffusion and heat conduction.
 Numerical simulations of premixed combustion engines require an accurate description of the combustion processes and typically use empirical or analytical laminar flame speed models.
 The accuracy of these models affects the numerical prediction of the combustion behavior and the emission of pollutants significantly, which in turn influences the potential for improving the combustion processes.
 Therefore, obtaining accurate laminar flame speed models that apply to the wide range of operating conditions observed in industrial premixed combustion engines is a key challenge.

-Among the most widely used S_L models is the Gülder model [40], which is an empirical model fitted to experimental data.
-Metghalchi and Keck [41] introduced an empirical power-law expression that accounts for the temperature and pressure dependency of S_L and captures dilution effects.
-In contrast, Göttgens et al. [42] proposed a physics-based approach to derive an analytical expression for S_L based on rate-ratio asymptotics.
-The constants in this analytical expression have been fitted to a wide range of fuels, such as hydrogen, methane, ethylene, ethane, acetylene, propane, ethanol, n-heptane, iso-octane and primary reference fuel [42, 43, 44, 45].
-Due to the physics-based approach, the asymptotic model extrapolates reasonably outside the temperature and pressure ranges of the calibration data and thus can be readily implemented in combustion engine simulations [44, 46, 47].
-One general limitation of the asymptotic model is its applicability to lean equivalence ratios only, although more complex extensions have been proposed to include rich mixtures [47, 48].
+Among the most widely used $S_L$ models is the Gülder model (Gülder 1984), which is an empirical model fitted to experimental data.
+Metghalchi and Keck (1982) introduced an empirical power-law expression that accounts for the temperature and pressure dependency of $S_L$ and captures dilution effects.
+In contrast, Göttgens et al. (1992) proposed a physics-based approach to derive an analytical expression for $S_L$ based on rate-ratio asymptotics.
+The constants in this analytical expression have been fitted to a wide range of fuels, such as hydrogen, methane, ethylene, ethane, acetylene, propane, ethanol, n-heptane, iso-octane and primary reference fuel (Göttgens et al. 1992; Röhl et al. 2009; Ewald and Peters 2005; Beeckmann et al. 2017).
+Due to the physics-based approach, the asymptotic model extrapolates reasonably outside the temperature and pressure ranges of the calibration data and thus can be readily implemented in combustion engine simulations (Ewald and Peters 2005; Hesse et al. 2018; Hann et al. 2020).
+One general limitation of the asymptotic model is its applicability to lean equivalence ratios only, although more complex extensions have been proposed to include rich mixtures (Hann et al. 2020; Seshadri and Göttgens 1991).

 In this section, we utilize numerical data of a well-validated chemical mechanism for methane-air mixtures to develop advanced data-driven laminar flame speed models.
-This mechanism consists of 79 species and 1055 reactions and we perform one-dimensional unstretched premixed flame simulations using the FlameMaster software package [49] to generate a dataset of S_L values that covers a wide range of temperatures T (300 to 1200 K) and pressures p (1 to 40 bar) at lean-to-stoichiometric equivalence ratios φ (0.5 to 1.0).
+This mechanism consists of 79 species and 1055 reactions and we perform onedimensional unstretched premixed flame simulations using the FlameMaster software package (Pitsch 1998) to generate a dataset of $S_L$ values that covers a wide range of temperatures T (300 to 1200 K) and pressures p (1 to 40 bar) at lean-to-stoichiometric equivalence ratios $\phi$ (0.5-1.0).
+These training data ranges are selected to ensure a fair comparison to the asymptotic model by Göttgens et al. (1992), which only applies to lean equivalence ratios, and due to the relevance for industrial applications, as lean mixtures are important for containing NOx, soot and pollutant emissions.
 Extra data points at $\phi = 0.0$ are added to prevent unphysical non-zero flame speeds.
 The complete dataset of size m = 9945 is non-dimensionalized using quantities from the asymptotic analysis of the flame structure, which is essential for developing models that generalize outside the training data distribution.